-In this article, we’ll deep dive into HubSpot’s auto-association feature, used when creating new contacts.
+In this article, we’ll dive deep into HubSpot’s auto-association feature, used when creating new contacts.
 We’ll look at how the feature works, why it is so useful, and when the feature might not be enough to ensure that all of your contacts have proper associations.

 How HubSpot’s Auto-Association Feature Works

 This association is made using the contact’s email domain and the company's domain name.
-For instance, if the feature was toggled on, email@example.com would be automatically associated with the company whose domain was acme.com.
+For instance, if the feature were toggled on, firstname.lastname@example.org would be automatically associated with the company whose domain was acme.com.
 The website URL property is what is responsible for matching.

 If the contact is using a free email provider like Gmail or Hotmail, HubSpot will use the Website URL field to try to match with a company domain name.
 If the contact is using both a freemail email account provider and their Website URL field isn’t populated, the contact record will remain unassociated with a company.

 If a matching company record doesn’t already exist, HubSpot will automatically create the company record and populate it using data from HubSpot’s database.
 This is great because not only is HubSpot creating the record for you, but they are enriching it with their own internal data.

 You can blacklist (exclude) certain domains from being used with this feature if needed.